naturalis/treebase-artifact/BUILDING.md

 - The `PhyloWidget` applet for tree viewing and editing.

-In addition, the headless mesquite library packaged as `mesquite-2.01.tb.jar` is made available here, but it is not re-compiled because it's maintenance doesn't fall under the TreeBASE project.
+In addition, the headless mesquite library packaged as `mesquite-2.01.tb.jar` is made available here, but it is not re-compiled because its maintenance doesn't fall under the TreeBASE project.

 Setting up the building environment
 -----------------------------------